Thinking beyond borders.

 Other taxable income includes:

-A tax credit of MNT 84,000 is deductible from Mongolian personal income tax of residents and non-residents who receives employment income.
+A tax credit is deductible from Mongolian personal income tax of residents and non-residents who receives employment income.
+The amount of the tax credit depends on the individual’s level of income.
+No tax credit is available where the individual’s annual income exceeds 36 million MNT.
 In addition, certain income is tax exempt under the Personal Tax Law, including

-The Mongolian Social Security System provides pension, health, disability and unemployment, amongst others.
+The Mongolian Social Security System provides benefits such as pension, health, disability and unemployment, amongst others.
 Participation in Social Security is mandatory for all Mongolian nationals, foreigners and stateless persons who are employed within the territory of Mongolia.

 Both employers and employees are required to pay social security contributions, at rates which are established by the Social Insurance Law of Mongolia.
-Employer contribution rates currently vary from 11% to 13%, depending on the industry.
-Employee contribution rates are currently 10% (from salary and similar income).
-However, employee monthly contributions are capped at the minimum wage (currently MNT 240,000).
+Employer contribution rates currently vary from 12% to 14%, depending on the industry.
+Employee contribution rates are currently 11% (from salary and similar income).
+However, employee monthly contributions are capped, currently capped at 264,000 MNT per month.

 Personal income tax returns for the preceding calendar year must be filed with the local tax office by 15 February.
 A further filing extension is not available.
 The tax payment is due at the same day.